BSD-GAN: Branched Generative Adversarial Network for Scale-Disentangled Representation Learning and Image Synthesis: Related work

 \subsection{Multi-scale image representation}

 An inherent property of visual objects is that they only exist as meaningful entities over certain ranges of scales in an image.
-How to describe image structures at multiple scales remains an essential and challenging problem in image analysis, processing, compression, as well as image synthesis.
+How to describe image structures at multiple scales remains an essential and challenging problem in image analysis, processing, compression, and synthesis.
 Early methods for multi-scale image representing such as Discrete Fourier/Cosine Transforms (DFT/DCT)~\cite{ahmed1974discrete} and Discrete Wavelet Transformation (DWT)~\cite{shapiro1993embedded} are widely used in decomposing small-scale details and large-scale structures.
 In our paper, DFT is employed as a metric for scale disentanglement.

 Another scale-independent representation of images is the layer activations of a well-trained Convolutional Neural Network (CNN)~\cite{lecun1998gradient,krizhevsky2012imagenet,simonyan2014very}.
 In a CNN, top activation layers roughly represent large-scale image structures such as objects and scenes, while bottom activations represent small-scale details such as edges, colors, or textures.
-Other than CNNs, stacked models such as Deep Belief Network (DBN)~\cite{hinton2006fast}, Stacked AutoEncoders (SAE)~\cite{vincent2010stacked,vincent2008extracting} or multi-scale sparse Coding~\cite{sallee2003learning} can also be utilized to retrieve multi-scale representations of images, though the effectiveness could be limited.
+Other than CNNs, stacked models such as Deep Belief Network (DBN)~\cite{hinton2006fast}, Stacked AutoEncoders (SAE)~\cite{vincent2010stacked,vincent2008extracting} and multi-scale sparse Coding~\cite{sallee2003learning} can also retrieve multi-scale representations of images, though their effectiveness could be limited.

+Concurrent to our work, in StyleGAN, Karras et al.~\cite{karras2019style} developed a novel style-based generator for unsupervised separation of high-level attributes and stochastic variation in the generated images, enabling intuitive, scale-specific control of the image synthesis task.
+Inspired by prior works from the style transfer literature, they achieve scale-disentangled representation learning of images by refactoring the architecture of the generator, rather than transforming the way of training, as in BSD-GAN.
+While both works are built on the idea of progressively growing GANs~\cite{karras2017progressive}, our network architecture and training pipeline are considerably simpler --- it is a natural extension of progressive training over the network depth by introducing the novel idea of scale-specific progressive training over the designated sub-vectors.